pv97/Motion-Cloud/README.md

 ####Search Bar

 The search bar allows search video names.
 The search dispatches a ajax request to the search method in the video controller.
-The search performs a simple where query for video titles with matching substrings ignoring case.
+The search performs a simple where-query for video titles with matching substrings ignoring case.

 ####Nav Bar